integralfx/MemTestHelper/DDR4 OC Guide.md

    | tRTP | 12 | 10 | 8 |
    | tCWL<sup>1</sup> | tCL | tCL - 1 | tCL - 2 |
    * On Intel, tWTRS/L should be left on auto and controlled with tWRRD_dg/sg respectively.
 Dropping tWRRD_dg by 1 will drop tWTRS by 1.
 Likewise with tWRRD_sg.
 Once they're as low as you can go, manually set tWTRS/L.
    * On Intel, changing tCWL will affect tWRRD_dg/sg and thus tWTR_S/L. If you lower tCWL by 1 you need to lower tWRRD_dg/sg by 1 to keep the same tWTR values.
-Note that this will also affect tWR per the relationship described above.
+Note that this might also affect tWR per the relationship described earlier.
    * <sup>1</sup>Some motherboards don't play nice with odd tCWL.
 For example, I'm stable at 4000 15-19-19 tCWL 14, yet tCWL 15 doesn't even POST.
 Another user has had similar experiences.

 6. Now for the tertiaries: